Opening Range Trading Strategy

 - Different market sentiment is related to the prospects of a specific company.
 There is also sentiment based on the company’s industry group, and there is sentiment regarding the condition of the whole market(corona effect)

 - Sentiment represents bullish or bearish feelings for the future prospects of a stock.
-This means the current movements of a stock’s price are dictated by what the market expects will happen in the future, not what has already taken place.
+This means the current movements of a stock’s price are dictated by what the market expects will happen in the future, not what has already happened.
 Any news is old; any reported earnings data is old information.

 - Through the Principle of the Opening Range (OR) trading approach